Robust Two-Sample Inference under Serial Dependence: Introduction

 Robust inference that accounts for heteroskedasticity and autocorrelation is standard practice in time-series econometrics and applied statistics.
-The most common approach estimates the LRV using kernel methods \citep{Newey_West1987, Andrews1991}.
-More recent work on the kernel HAR approach develops fixed-$b$ asymptotics, which yields more accurate approximations in finite samples \citep{Kiefer_Vogelsang2002,Kiefer_Vogelsang2005,Sun_etc2008,Lazarus_etc2021}.
+The most common approach estimates the LRV using kernel methods \citep{Newey_West1987, Andrews1991, Kiefer_Vogelsang2002,Kiefer_Vogelsang2005,Sun_etc2008}.
 The series HAR approach considered in this paper is recently introduced in the econometrics literature by \citet{Phillips2005}, \citet{Mueller2007}, and \citet{Sun2011,Sun2013} as an alternative to kernel-based methods, and further studied in various settings by \citet{Chen_Liao_Sun2014}, \citet{Lazarus_etc2018}, and \citet{Rho_Vogelsang2021}.
 Extending existing HAR methods to the two-sample setting is nontrivial, because the groups often exhibit heterogeneous LRVs, in which case the standard HAR inference is not directly applicable.

-We consider two scenarios as in the conventional two-sample $t$-tests.
+As in classical two-sample inference, we consider two cases.
 First, we study the case in which the two time series have equal LRVs.
 In this setting, we adopt the fixed-$K$ asymptotics, under which the numbers of basis functions, $K_1$ and $K_2$, are held fixed as $T_1$ and $T_2$ grow.
-Under fixed-$K$ asymptotics, our test statistic, which reflects the equality of LRVs, converges to a $t$-distribution with $K_1 + K_2$ degrees of freedom under $H_0$.
-One could alternatively use a kernel-based fixed-$b$ HAR approach, where the truncation lag in the kernel estimator equals a fixed fraction $b$ of the sample size.
-In general, neither method clearly outperforms the other.
-A key advantage of our series HAR test over the fixed-$b$ kernel method is that its limiting distribution is standard---critical values are drawn from the Student's $t$-distribution---whereas the latter has nonstandard limits and should simulate critical values.
+We show that our $t$- and scaled Wald statistics, which exploit the equality of LRVs, converge to the Student's $t$- and $F$-distributions, respectively, under $H_0$.

-We next consider the case of unequal LRVs, which often arises in practice.
-In this setting, the series HAR $t$-statistic is non-pivotal under fixed-$K$ asymptotics.
-We therefore introduce a test statistic that accommodates the heterogeneity of LRVs and establish its asymptotic normality under large-$K$ asymptotics, in which $K_1$ and $K_2$ diverge as $T_1$ and $T_2$ grow.
-However, it is well known that asymptotic normal tests based on HAR estimators tend to suffer from nontrivial size distortions, particularly under strong serial dependence \citep[see, e.g.,]{andrews_monahan_1992,Kiefer_etc2000}.
+We next consider the empirically more relevant case in which the two time series have unequal LRVs.
+In this setting, we introduce series HAR $t$- and Wald statistics that accommodate heterogeneous LRVs.
+Under fixed-$K$ asymptotics, however, these statistics are no longer asymptotically pivotal, so asymptotically valid Student's $t$- and $F$-tests are unavailable.
 To address this, we pursue two approaches.